ncahill89/starter-academic/content/post/Imposter/index.md

 #  focal_point: Right
 ---

-At the end of my MSc year, my Bayesian Analysis lecturer sent me an email
+At the end of my MSc year, my Bayesian Analysis lecturer sent me an email:

 Dear Niamh,